apluslms/a-plus-rst-tools/README.md

   sh -c 'make touchrst && pip3 install debugpy -t /tmp && python3 /tmp/debugpy --wait-for-client --listen 0.0.0.0:5678 /compile/debug_sphinx_build.py -b html -d _build/doctrees . _build/html'
 ```

-At the root of the course directory, copy the sphinx-build script from the Sphinx installation
+Copy this script to a new file `debug_sphinx_build.py` under the root of the course repository.
+This is a copy of the `sphinx-build` script from the Sphinx installation.
-(e.g., from a virtual environment installation) so that it is easier to start that script with debugpy.
-The file is named `debug_sphinx_build.py`.
+It is easier to start this in the `docker run` command in `docker-compile.sh`
+when the file exists in the course directory.

 ```python
 # -*- coding: utf-8 -*-